doptime/q-milvus/README.md

 }

 //Index: return the name of index, and the index type, used to build index automatically
-//index name is also used by search func (v FooCollection) Index() (indexFieldName string, index entity.Index) {
+//index name is also used by search, do not omit func (v FooCollection) Index() (indexFieldName string, index entity.Index) {
 	index, _ = entity.NewIndexIvfFlat(entity.IP, 256)
 	return "Vector", index